money till payday anyoption app stÃÆÃâÃâÃâÃÆÃ¢â¬Å¡ÃâÃÂ¼rzt ab Who is the Slice of Life Project for?

 Absolutely!
 We won’t be going into great detail about shooting with dSLR’s or using other equipment.
 However, we will be talking a lot about using what you have available to you.
 We will be approaching photography from a creative, intuitive place.
 If this is something you would like to work on, then I’d love to have you in the class!

-There will be two “lessons” a week, relating to the weekly theme.
-On Mondays and Thursdays, you will receive an email from me with a link to the new lesson.
-You can check out each new lesson whenever it is convenient to you.
-The rest of the week, you will take photos related to the weekly theme and share your photos in the private Flickr group.
+On Mondays and Thursdays, you will receive an email from me chock full of stories, inspiration, and photography tips.
+You can check out each new email whenever it is convenient to you.
+The rest of the week, you will take photos related to the weekly theme and share your photos in the private Facebook group.

 As you know, the more time you commit to something, the better you’ll get at it and the more enjoyable it will be.
 That being said, this is a low-stress class.
 I want you to have fun!
 Luckily, this is a Slice of Life photography class.
 That means you don’t have to go far to take photos.
 I want you to photograph your everyday life.
 No need to go out of your way to find inspiration.
 It’s right in front of you – in your home, on your nightly strolls, in your back yards!
 It’s everywhere!

 binaire optie brokers nederland Will you be teaching us about ISO, shutter speed, aperture and how to use manual settings on our cameras?

 All of these things are important, but they will not be the focus of this class.
 The students in this class will have a variety of different experience levels and types of cameras.
 I am most passionate about using what is available to all of us: light, color, intuition, and creativity.
 We all have all of these things.
 Together, we will figure out how to make the most of them.